mrlucasrib/Wikimedia-microtask/README.md

 # Wikimedia Microtask
 ## Usage
 **if you don't want to wait for all API queries, just rename pages_backup.dat to pages.dat**.
-(page.dat is a dict with title, pageid, and size of module lua).
+(page.dat is a dict with title, pageid, and size of lua modules).

 If there is a module folder it will look for the file size there
 - With *pip*